laaksoharju/collectors-skeleton/README.md

 4. Type ``` git fetch ``` and press enter
 5. Type ``` git pull origin main ``` and press enter.

-Following step 5 you should see all the files appear in your directory and then you can make changes to the files, commit and push.
-I would suggest creating a new branch and working on your own branch and pushing to it.
-To create a new branch type ``` git checkout -b branch_name ``` you should see that you automatically switched to it.
-And then to switch from one existing branch to the another type ``` git checkout branch_name```

 # wavelength